basakbozkurt/FactCheck-LLM/README.md

 This document outlines the step-by-step instructions required to run Ollama and includes the code for measuring performance of different LLMs on fact-checking tasks.

 #Instructions for Running Ollama
+ Follow the installation instructions provided to set it up on your machine.
 ## Download Ollama

 If you are using Linux: